Praqma/sdelements-plugin/README.md

 ### Configuring credentials

 The plugin only supports the usage of credentials using a generated token.
-You need to generate a token in SD Elements that can read the status of projects.
+You need to generate a token in SD Elements for your user that can read the status of projects.
 You do that by clicking `<your name>` in the upper right corner, and the `api` and then you generate your token by clicking the `Generate` button.

 Once you've created your SD Elements token you need to create an instance of your SD Elements server configuration in Jenkins:

-`Manage Jenkins` -> `Configure system` - `Security Compass SD Elements configuration`
+`Manage Jenkins` -> `Configure system` -> `Security Compass SD Elements configuration`

 Fill in a chosen name for the connection, server address and add a credential to use.
 For this you need to use the `Secret text` where you put in your generated api token.

 ### Finding your project id

-In order to obtain your project id you need to log into SD Elements using a browser first, with your username and password.
+In order to obtain your project id for use in a job, you need to log into SD Elements using a browser first.
+Use your username and password.

 Then browse this address (same browser window): `<your_sd_elememts_server>/api/v2/projects/`.
 This gives you a json response.
 Inside the response you'll find a number of entries like: `"id":`.
 These are the project id's you need.
 The name of the project is in the following `"slug"` element.